Diabates insulin

 Type 2 diabetes is far more common than type 1.
 In the UK, around 90% of all adults with diabetes have type 2.
 Many people have type 2 diabetes for years without realising because the early symptoms tend to be general.

-You can’t change some of the risk factors of Type 2 diabetes - but others you can.
+You can’t change some of the risk factors of type 2 diabetes - but others you can.
 The risk can be reduced significantly by reducing weight, increasing physical activity and improving your diet.

 You're more at risk of developing type 2 diabetes if you: